hexagoncircle/ryan-mulligan-dev/src/blog/scroll-triggered-animations-style-queries.md

 }
 ```

+Note that only the `animation-range` end value is relevant for the trigger.
+Declaring `animation-range-end: contain 40%` instead would also work here.
+However, the demo includes the start value to explicitly set where the `fade` animation starts on the same element.
+{.callout}

 Once the `.box` element reaches the end of the `animation-range`, the `trigger` animation runs instantly, sets `--animate: true` on the element, then kicks off the elastic popup and background gradient transition on its child `.text` element.
 If the page is scrolled back up, the text recedes back to its starting position.

 ## Additional thoughts